By Mayo Clinic Staff

 - Attempts at suicide

-Specific signs and symptoms depend on the type of abuse.
+Specific signs and symptoms depend on the type of abuse and can vary.
 Keep in mind that warning signs are just that — warning signs.
 The presence of warning signs doesn't necessarily mean that a child is being abused.

 Physical abuse signs and symptoms